nisagrawal/nisagrawal/README.md

 - 👋 Hi, I’m Nishant Agrawal.
 - 👀 I’m interested in Scale and Speed.
-- 🌱 I’m currently learning TBM and Go lang.
+- 🌱 I’m currently learning TBM and Finops.
 - 💞️ I’m looking to collaborate on Kubernetes.
 - 📫 You can reach me .. you already know it.